Danial-Changez/Auto-PowerCycle/README.md

-<h1> Auto Power Cycle </h1>
+<h1> Auto-PowerCycle </h1>

-PowerShell helper that watches Windows event logs and power-cycles a monitor when both power-related events occur (Kernel-Power 105 and DellTechHub "PowerEvent handled successfully").
+PowerShell script that watches Windows event logs and power-cycles a monitor when both power-related events occur (Kernel-Power 105 and DellTechHub "PowerEvent handled successfully").
 Uses NirSoft's `ControlMyMonitor.exe` to send the VCP power command to the selected display.

 <h2> Table of Contents </h2>